kristoff-it/GSoC-2014-OBF/_posts/2014-06-08-loading-multiple-vcf-files.md

                   r.error()))).run(db)
 ```

-The fact that this problem gets solved with such elegance (both in terms of soundness of sequence of operations and not too much convoluted code) gives RethinkDB a pretty consistend upper hand against other NoSQL DBMSs for this kind of applications.
+The fact that this problem gets solved with such elegance (both in terms of soundness of sequence of operations and not too much convoluted code) gives RethinkDB a pretty consistent upper hand against other NoSQL DBMSs for this kind of applications.